Arcadia (play): Themes

 Arcadias themes are presented in a series of dichotomies.
 Most prominent is chaos versus order.
-The play's characters and action embody this, moving from a settled social order, in which relationships arise, toward the final scene, where the social order – and even the separation of the two eras – dissolve in the party's chaos, relationships collapse, and the characters die or disperse.
+The play's characters and action embody this, moving from a settled social order, in which relationships arise, towards the final scene, where the social order – and even the separation of the two eras – dissolve in the party's chaos, relationships collapse, and the characters die or disperse.
 Yet within that chaos, order can still be found.
 As Valentine declares: "In an ocean of ashes, islands of order.
 Patterns making themselves out of nothing."
 Although the play's world grows increasingly chaotic – with overlapping time periods, increasingly complex ideas, and ever greater variations in social norms and assumptions – connections and order can still be discerned.
 The characters attempt to find and articulate the order they perceive in their world, even as it is continually overturned.

-The center-stage table that collects props from both time periods throughout the play is a vivid metaphor of the chaos/order dichotomy.
+The centre-stage table that collects props from both time periods throughout the play is a vivid metaphor of the chaos/order dichotomy.
 As Paul Edwards, professor of English and History of Art at Bath Spa University, suggests:

 At the end of the play, the table has accumulated a variety of objects that, if one saw them without having seen the play, would seem completely random and disordered.
 Entropy is high.
 But if one has seen the play, one has full information about the objects and the hidden 'order' of their arrangement, brought about by the performance itself.
 Entropy is low; this can be proved by reflecting that tomorrow night's performance of the play will finish with the table in a virtually identical 'disorder' – which therefore cannot really be disorder at all.